sdkng44/dota2-match-details-parser/README.md

 ## Usage
 To run the project, simply use the following command:
 ```bash
 npm start
 ```
 This will start the application and prompt you to select your preferred language.
 It will then download the Dota 2 match details associated with the provided STEAM_ID.

+## Continuity of Downloads
+If you run the script and download a certain number of matches, then stop the script and restart it, the tool will look for the previously created files with downloaded matches.
+It will read the already downloaded matches and continue from where it left off.

 ## Troubleshooting Language Display Issues